 If you choose to pay your fees with the Binance native currency (BNB), you are entitled to a 25% reduction in fees, so that is a 0.075% maker/taker fee.
 This is slightly better than the 0.08% offered by KuCoin when you pay with their KCS.

 Binance Trading Volume

-According to the web site CoinMarketCap, at the moment of writing, Binance was ranked at number one with daily trading volume of $2,290,506,152.
-More than 20% of trading volume was related to Bitcoin versus USDT.
-Second most traded currency pair on Binance was Etherem/ Bitcoin with more than 6% of trading volume.
+According to the web site CoinMarketCap, at the moment of writing, Binance was ranked at number one on both types of exhanges: spot and derivatives with daily trading volume of $28,290,506,152 on spot and $72 billion on derivatives.

 Binance Coin (BNB)

 BNB is a Binance’s native token that used to be a ERC20 based on the Ethereum blockchain.
 Once Binance launched its own Binance Smart Chain and Binance Chain, BNB is now available on all three chains as an ERC20 and BEP20 token.
 You can use BNB to pay for any fees on Binance platform such as exchange fees, withdraw fees, listing fees and any other fee.

 Initially, total supply of BNB was 200,000,000 coins.
 Binance will use 20% of profits, each quarter to buy back BNB and destroy them, until they buy 50% of all the BNB (100 million) back.
 All buy-back transactions will be announced on the blockchain.
 Binance will eventually destroy 100 million BNB, leaving 100 million BNB remaining.